Halloumi fries are incredibly delicious and satisfying, but do you know how to make them crispier without using any oil? Use an air fryer!

 However, if you are like me, and do not specifically follow the keto diet and generally follow a balanced diet, then you might need to be careful.

-However, you do need to be careful about super high-fat meals and snacks, and these halloumi chips are very high in fat which means it is high in calories too.
+If you’re on a balanced diet, you do need to be careful about super high-fat meals and snacks, and these halloumi chips are very high in fat which means it is high in calories too.

 Half a serving for me was around 453 calories!